Course: Doing business in West Africa

 - To know the business opportunities in West Africa.

-- To analyze Foreign trade and Foreign direct investment in the region
+- To analyze Foreign trade and Foreign Direct Investment (FDI) in the region

 - To understand the importance of the ECOWAS (Economic Community of West African States),